The ITT IR protocol is a very old one.

 Addresses 1 and 16 are always used to control TV sets.
 Other address pairs are not always uniquely linked to a particular equipment family.

-The ITT protocol makes no use of a modulated carrier, so the previously mentioned IR receivers won't work for this protocol.
-Intermetall has created the TBA2800 for use with this protocol.
-It is a highly sensitive IR detection circuit and should be shielded completely inside a metal box that is connected to ground, leaving only a small hole just in front of the IR diode.
+The ITT protocol makes no use of a carrier, so the previously mentioned IR receivers won't work for this protocol.
+Intermetall has created the TBA2800 receiver for this protocol.
+It is a highly sensitive IR detection circuit and should be shielded completely inside a metal box that is connected to ground, leaving only a small hole in the front to let the IR light come in.

 There is actually not much more to be told about this IC.